 As the Palliser hotel continued to progress, the 20th century became the prime time across the world.
 Famous guests like Edward VIII, Queen Elizabeth II, and King George VI — the British Royal Family — enjoyed the stay and honored the presents of the hotel.
 Due to the event, Palliser Hotel became one of the best hotels in Canada and it offered distinctive accommodation in elegant surroundings.
 However, one of the most important trademarks was the Canadian Pacific Railroad.

-Canadian Pacific Railroad, known as the CPR, was formed to physically unite Eastern Canada to British Columbia and played an important role in the development of the nation.
+The Canadian Pacific Railroad, known as the CPR, was formed to physically unite Eastern Canada to British Columbia and played an important role in the development of the nation.
 The track gauge is 1,435 mm (4 ft 8.5 in) and the headquarters is located at 7550 Ogden Dale Road SE, Calgary, Alberta.
-Taking the train is a relaxing experience for the passengers because travellers such as military troops and upper-class tourists demanded comfort and custom-built service.
+Taking the train is a relaxing experience for the passengers because travelers such as military troops and upper-class tourists demanded comfort and custom-built service.
 On the train, the luxurious accommodations were elegant because it was designed for the upper-class.

-On one Sunday morning, my family and I are eating Brunch in this fine architectural setting.
-On the Luncheon menu, I selected Orange Pekoe with Baked Apple, Scrambled Eggs with no creamed Ham.
-My brother will have Fried Eastern Oysters with Potatoes Scalloped in Cream and Sanka Coffee.
-My mother and my father will get an Apricot Pie with Oolong Tea.
+On a Sunday morning, my family and I would be eating brunch in this fine architectural setting.
+On the Luncheon menu, I would select Orange Pekoe with Baked Apple, Scrambled Eggs with no creamed Ham.
+My brother would have Fried Eastern Oysters with Potatoes Scalloped in Cream and Sanka Coffee.
+My mother and my father would get an Apricot Pie with Oolong Tea.

 Looking at the amazing dining room would make me feel at home, as the luxury hotel is built to have a fantastic and relaxing atmosphere.
 I would love to take my friends to this hotel because it is surrounded by Resorts and it is one of the best vacation spots in Alberta, Canada.